 10. Stop looking at your phone during a conversation

 The text message, email, social media notification, or alert that your energy has reset in your free-to-play-game-of-the-week can wait.
 Give the person in front of you the attention they deserve.
-Again, this falls under the Beginning Adulting 101, and it’s just common decency.

 11. Find a new excuse